Venison Stew Recipe

 Venison Stew In The Oldest Cookbook

 A venison stew recipe is found in the oldest cookbook in the world.
-This cookbook is from 1700 BC and written on clay tablets.
-I love researching food and their origin when I make a recipe.
+This cookbook is from 1700 BC and was written on clay tablets.
+I love researching food and its origin when I make a recipe.
 The cookbook comes from the fertile valley between Euphrates and Tigris in modern-day Iraq.

-This collection of ancient recipes largely consist of stew recipes and includes broths made with beer.
+This collection of ancient recipes largely consists of stew recipes and includes broths made with beer.
 It also mentions the searing of meat.
 It is neat to see that ancient cooks were the ones to begin the steps that we take in our culinary practices today.

 Another thing I learned from these ancient venison stew recipes was the blending and balancing of flavors.
 They mention the preparation of the broth by combining and cooking onion and garlic during the first step of the stew recipe.